IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Idol Of Midas's buff condictions changed to player's direction instead of where in the world you were

--Removed Boss Fight Purity off Luminite Wraith

--Removed being unable to open a Terraria Co Supply Crate if you had a Shadow Key/Temple Key in your inventory (could be a fix depending on how you look at it)

 -Novite and Novus Ore have a stacksize of 999, the bars a stack size of 99

 -Novite Drill and Novus Pickaxe are no longer better than an Evil Prehardmode Pickaxe, novus pickaxe is now faster

--Demon Steppers, Luminary Wings, and dev armors have had their movement speed bonuses rebalanced

 -Fiery Shards drop more often, Sharks drop Sharkteeth after Sharkvern is defeated

--Readjusted Item Prices
+-Some visual/underlaying changes to the Lava Rocks Gun

+-Soul of Secret's Bee damage has been greatly reduced

+-Some various things to Dank Shrine enemies

+-Removed Boss Fight Purity off Luminite Wraith

+-Removed Treepeater's crafting recipe, as it drops from Dank Mimics in hardmode

+-Removed being unable to open a Terraria Co Supply Crate if you had a Shadow Key/Temple Key in your inventory (could be a fix depending on how you look at it)

+-Readjusted Item Prices, updated Crafting Recipes, and Potions are cheaper to craft

 --Fixed:

--Entrophite Tranmuter not working online
+-Entrophite Tranmuter not working online, also incorrect info on the Entropy Transmuter

+-A serious oversight bug with Cosmic Cocktail projectiles being Imbued stacking up their damage to near infinite damage bug

+-A bug involving the Revolving West and being able to use with other items while reloading

+-Stone Barrier Staff and Beserker Aura Staff missing from Strange Portal's shop in Multiplayer

+-Universal Throwing consumables able to have prefixes

+-A bug involving the slot a Dragon's Strength or Matrix Potion generating in was incrementing the wrong way (and appearing in seemingly random slots)

 -Hellion's Story dialog should now properly work online

+-An issue relating to dashing that made it impossible to blink-dash if you didn't have a dash-related accessory or buff active

 -Gucci Snap having a 100% chance to effect enemies

--Glass Sword Shards being counted as magic damage and being uncraftable
+-Glass Swords: Shards being counted as magic damage and being uncraftable

+-All Bows and Repeaters not receiving the speed bonus from the Archery Potion

 -Caliburn Guardians dealing damage if you were hit within a frame of them spawning (IE standing directly on the alter)